MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Customize-Image/CreateProvisioningPackage.md

 * Build and deploy an FFU image that contains your provisioning package customizations

 ## Prerequisites/Requirements
 Please make sure you've created an image with your custom App from [Adding an App to an image](AddingApps.md) previously.
-For this example, we have created an image with the Qualcomm DragonBoard called *TestDragonBoardProduct* that contains the sample app [Hello World!](https://github.com/Microsoft/Windows-iotcore-samples/tree/master/Samples/HelloWorld).
+For this example, we have created an image with the Qualcomm DragonBoard which will connect to a network via Wifi on boot.

 You will need the following tools installed to complete this section:
 * **[Windows Assessment and Deployment Kit (Windows ADK)](https://docs.microsoft.com/windows-hardware/get-started/adk-install#winADK)**.
 This provides the OEM-specific tooling and files to create and customize images for Windows IoT Core.